Answering application form questions for management graduate schemes

 - The training scheme structure.
 How many rotations are there, for example, and do you get to choose your placements?
 Why do you want a place on this particular scheme?

 - Does the company look for any particular skill or quality in its managers?
-Aldi, for example, states that their management training scheme is suited to 'resilient characters' while Majestic Wines looks for 'excellent customer service skills'.
+Aldi, for example, states that their management training scheme is suited to 'resilient characters' while Majestic Wines looks for candidates who share its commitment to providing 'exceptional customer service'.
 It will help your application if you can convincingly argue that you fit the organisation’s particular culture.

 - Will the company provide support if you want to work towards a professional qualification?